OKit-Scripts-Projects/DSM.Customizations/App.Debian-Chroot.md

 0. `dpkg-reconfigure locales`

 ## Stars
-If this repository helped, please give it a star.
+If this repository helped, please give it a star, to let others and me known, this is helpfull.

 Happy hacking!